HappyChainDevs/happychain/README.md

 - `make setup` — don't forget to run this before anything else, or when dependencies change!
 - `make build` — builds all packages
-- `make docs` — build and serves the documentationm on http://localhost:4173.
+- `make docs` — build and serves the documentation on <http://localhost:4173>.
   - Requires running `make build` first.
   - This is different from architecture docs, which are in [/docs](/docs).
 - `make check` — runs code quality & formatting checks